AnthonySigogne/web-search-engine/README.md

   ```

 ## FUTURE FEATURES
 * add more languages
 * detect automatically the language of web page content
-* index more page features like description, keywords,...
+* index more page features like keywords,...
-* create a client
+* highlight of matching parts like Google or Bing

+## LICENCE
+MIT